The 30 second short answer

 - Collagen doesn’t lose its nutritional value until it burns, which occurs at 1400-1800 degrees Fahrenheit (a very hot cup of coffee will be around 185° F, most cookies bake under 350° F)

 There you go.
 Topic debunked.
-Back to sipping your coffee and collagen.
+Back to sipping your collagen and coffee.

 (Can you tell I’m slightly annoyed?)

 But seriously, if you’d like to know more than just the 30 second answer, let’s keep going.